Varsho family waiting for baseball to return

-MARSHFIELD, Wis.
-(WSAW)- Both Gary and Daulton Varsho were in Arizona when Spring Training was shut down in March.
+Both Gary and Daulton Varsho were in Arizona when Spring Training was shut down in March.

 "I kind of waited for Dalton,” said Gary.
 “He had to make a decision to come home, to stay, whether to stay for two weeks."